Mohamed El-Erian

 Mohamed Aly El-Erian (محمد العريان; born August 19, 1958) is an Egyptian-American economist and businessman.
 He was President of Queens' College, Cambridge, and chief economic adviser at Allianz, the corporate parent of PIMCO where he was CEO and co-chief investment officer (2007–14).
 He was chair of President Obama's Global Development Council (2012–17), and is a columnist for Bloomberg View, and a contributing editor to the Financial Times.
 El-Erian was a candidate in the 2025 University of Cambridge Chancellor election, coming second.

 Since 2014, he has been on the panel of experts that judged and selected the Financial Times/McKinsey Business Book of the Year.
 He is also a regular contributor to Project Syndicate, Yahoo!
 Finance, Business Insider as well as Fortune/CNN and Foreign Policy.
-Named for four years in a row as one of Foreign Policys "Top 100 Global Thinkers," he has written two New York Times Best Sellers, including, The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse published in January 2016 by Random House.
+Named for four years in a row as one of Foreign Policys "Top 100 Global Thinkers," he has written two New York Times bestsellers, including The Only Game in Town: Central Banks, Instability, and Avoiding the Next Collapse, published in January 2016 by Random House.
 Together with Sir Harvey McGrath, he co-chairs the capital campaign for Cambridge University.
 On July 1, 2019, El-Erian was appointed Senior Global Fellow at The Lauder Institute and part-time Professor of Practice at The Wharton School.